First Crack in Teflon Don Emerges

-There is Mucho trouble in the Casa Blanca, Teflon Don has a crack in his Ego.
+There is Mucho trouble in the Casa Blanca; Teflon Don has a crack in his Ego.
 The Democrats are smelling blood, like a starving piranha in lean Venezuelan waters.
 Up until now, Donald Trump and his Army of Thought Goons, have done a pretty good job, of deflecting criticism coming from the left, and projecting that animosity onto scapegoats (whether a favorite target like Hillary, or loser democrats in general.)

 This time, there is blood clouding the infested moat, one of Trumps top advisors, was conning the Don, a betrayal within the politburo, of The Kremlin West.
 Flynn is now outed as an agent of a foreign power, and that foreign power is none other than Russia -- caught in the back waters, Flynn was not rescued, and now nothing but a bare skeleton cleaned to the bone.